Recover Compensation for Your Losses in a Truck Accident

 - 24% of all big-rig truck drivers who were part of fatal crashes in 2007 had prior speeding convictions.
 The same year, only 19% of passenger vehicle drivers with prior speeding convictions were involved in fatal crashes.

 Truck Accident Claims

 During your attempts to file a claim against a trucking company, you should watch out for some of the tricks the insurance company could possibly pull.
-Never agree to give a recorded statement, since these can be manipulated into damaging evidence against your case.
-A written interview is all that should be necessary.
-Also, it is usually unwise to accept the first offer of monetary settlement, as insurance companies will typically begin much lower than they are allowed to go.
-Only accept an early settlement if it is equal to the damage caused.
+Never consent a recorded statement, since these can be twisted against you to hurt your case.
+A questionnaire that you can respond to in writing is sufficient.
+Also, we do not recommend that you accept the first settlement offer.
+Insurance companies will typically begin negotiations much lower than its highest offer.
+You should only accept an early settlement if it is equal to your damages.